chrismartinjazz/odin-shopping-cart/planning.md

 ...etc
 ```

-So I think I will do this as a grid with Navbar, Shop and Cart, where Cart only shows if it has items in it.
+So I think I will do this as a grid with Navbar, Shop and Cart, where Cart ~~only shows if it has items in it~~ can be toggled to display or hide by the user.

 ```txt
 +---------------------------------------------------+-------+